-2 dead as storm rips through Southern California
+More rain in store after 2 killed in California storms

 Story highlights

-(CNN)Heavy rains slammed Southern California on Friday, killing two people, downing power lines and leaving cars submerged on the streets.

-One of the people killed was found in a flooded vehicle in Victorville, San Bernardino County, firefighters said without providing details.
+Meantime, power is still out and cars still submerged across Southern California, which experienced one of the most drenching storms to hit the region in recent years.

+More than 131,000 customers lost power Friday night, officials said.
+Sinkholes, localized floods, and downed trees and power lines also were reported.

-A second person -- a 55-year-old man -- was electrocuted when a power line fell Friday in Sherman Oaks the fire department said.
+In Victorville in San Bernardino County, one person was found dead Friday in a flooded vehicle, firefighters said.
+A second storm victim, a 55-year-old man, was electrocuted when a power line fell Friday in the Sherman Oaks area of Los Angeles, the fire department said.

-As the heavy rains drenched the area, Duarte, a city northeast of Los Angeles, issued a mandatory evacuation order for residents of 200 homes.

-More than 131,000 customers lost power Friday night in Southern California, officials said.

 The rain was so furious, a parking garage in Los Angeles turned into a waterfall.

-In southwest California, the National Weather Service warned the area will see the strongest storm to hit this season.
-"It is likely the strongest within the last six years and possibly even as far back as December 2004," the weather service said.

-Rainfall totals by the National Weather Service showed parts of Santa Barbara County have seen more than 7 inches of rain in the past two days.
+Rainfall totals by the National Weather Service showed parts of Santa Barbara County have seen more than 7 inches of rain in two days.
 Parts of Ventura County have seen totals of more than 6 inches.

-While these areas will see the bulk of rain before the end of the weekend, parts of northern California can expect a storm late Monday into Tuesday.
-The question is how much impact that might have on Oroville Dam's damaged spillway.

-"Unfortunately, it looks like another storm will pound the region again on Monday," CNN senior meteorologist Dave Hennen said.
-"Over the next week, areas around the dam could pick up another foot of rain, which will again likely raise the lake level."

 On Tuesday, officials downgraded the evacuation order to a warning, allowing 188,000 evacuees from Butte, Sutter and Yuba counties to return home.

-"The incessant heavy rains, expected to reach up to 1 inch per hour, will dramatically increase the threat of urban flooding, as well as mud and debris flows from recent burn areas near mountainous terrain," CNN meteorologist Derek Van Dam said.
-"The highest elevations of Los Angeles and Ventura counties will likely experience 1 to 2 feet of snow, with near hurricane-force winds near the tops of mountain overpasses."

-The weather brings more worries for communities south of the Oroville Dam.
-Rainfall over the next seven days could total more than 12 inches.

-But on Friday, officials were optimistic the dam and lake could handle the upcoming rain.
+On Friday, officials voiced optimism that the dam and lake could handle the upcoming rain.

 "We have generated a large volume of storage space so we can take on a very big storm," said Bill Croyle, acting director of the California Department of Water Resources